mrhaav/openwrt-packages/README.md

 PKG_RELEASE:=0.4\
 PKG_VERSION:=2022-03-12
-- wms: corrected too short received SMS.
+- wms: Corrected too short received SMS.
 When characters with ascii values bigger than 0x7f are used, the length of the received text message is too short. *Included in uqmi.git 2022-03-12*

 PKG_RELEASE:=0.4\
 PKG_VERSION:=2021-12-22